-Here’s about how much you can plan to be responsible for when you’re installing a ductless mini-split.
+Here’s about how much you can anticipate to spend when you’re installing a ductless mini-split.

-Average Cost for Mini-Split Installation
+Estimated Cost for Mini-Split Installation

-• Installing a concrete area for the outdoor condenser, $75–$300.
+• Installing a concrete pad for the outdoor condenser, $75–$300.

 • Installing a dedicated electrical circuit, $250.